 While you’re in hospital

 Royal Voluntary Service provides support in many hospitals around the country.
-You can find out more about these services from your nurses.
+You can find out more about these services from your nurses or search for Royal Voluntary Service services.
 If you want spiritual support ask your care staff about what is available.

 If you have any questions or are unclear about anything, it is important that you ask for more information.
 You may want a relative or carer to be present during your consultations or you may find it easier to ask for a summary of your conversations with care staff to be provided in writing.
 If English is not your first language you can ask for an interpreter to be present.